 DSP System Toolbox / Statistics

-The Moving Maximum block determines the moving maximum of the input signal along each channel independently over time.
-The block uses the sliding window method to determine the moving maximum.
-In this method, a window of specified length moves over each channel sample by sample, and the block determines the maximum over the data in the window.
+The Moving Minimum block determines the moving minimum of the input signal along each channel independently over time.
+The block uses the sliding window method to determine the moving minimum.
+In this method, a window of specified length moves over each channel sample by sample, and the block determines the minimum over the data in the window.
 For more details, see Algorithms.

 Port_1— Data input

 Data over which the moving minimum is determined using the sliding window method.
 The block accepts real-valued or complex-valued multichannel inputs, that is, m-by-n size inputs, where m ≥ 1 and n ≥ 1.
 The block also accepts variable-size inputs.
 During simulation, you can change the size of each input channel.
 However, the number of channels cannot change.

 Complex Number Support: Yes